Obapelumi/adosearch/README.md

 }
 ```

-Now, say we wanted to search for all posts in a certain category.
+Now, say we wanted to search for all the posts in a certain category.
 We can specify that in our `Post` model:

 ```ts
 import { search } from 'adosearch'